CodeYourFuture/curriculum/content/js2/blocks/querying/index.md

 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Access elements in the DOM using the selector methods'
+    1='Access elements in the DOM using selector methods'
 +++

 Inside the body of the html document, we start with the following html: